Writing Dynamics C# Console App With Only Two Dependent Packages

 Dynamics 365 Interactive Dashboard Showing Inaccurate Data

-Interactive Dashboards in Dynamics 365 are very useful and provide business insights into the data.
-Recently I ran into an issue where the chart counts didn’t match the stream counts.
-The dashboard showed the correct data on the development server, however the production server was not showing the correct chart counts compared to the stream (Grid on the left side).
-To be clear, the stream did show the correct counts, however the individual chart components did not.
+Interactive Dashboards in Dynamics 365 are highly valuable and offer crucial business insights into the data.
+However, I encountered an issue recently where the chart counts did not align with the stream counts.
+While the dashboard displayed the accurate data on the development server, the production server failed to reflect the correct chart counts in comparison to the stream (Grid on the left side).
+It’s important to note that the stream did display the correct counts, but the individual chart components did not.

 Creating a new interactive dashboard fixed the problem, however I had end-users creating customized filters and I didn’t want to have to train them on how to recreate the filters.